Skip to content

 After configuring this, MyBatis Plus will select different SQL fragments based on the database-id parameter when executing SQL statements.

-You can make judgments in XML using different approaches:
+You can implement conditional logic in XML using different approaches:

 <select id="selectAllNames" resultType="java.lang.String">